-You’ll get the impression that SEO things are not that hard as other SEO experts mystify.
+You’ll get the impression that SEO things are not as hard as other SEO experts mystify.
 I get a headache listening to others acting like you need to know a billion things to make it work.

 After 12 years in SEO, I can tell you this: you don’t need to know every technical detail.
 I had a client with a Squarespace website, a super simple platform that didn’t allow us to adjust 99 percent of technical things and we still nailed their SEO results.

-If you are growth focused, you’ll make it regardless of the obstacles such as a platform and technical aspects.
+If you are growth-focused, you’ll make it regardless of the obstacles such as a platform and technical aspects.

 Besides Brian’s course, I mention again the Ahrefs’ course “Blogging for Business”.
-Once you take all that information in, you’ll understand SEO much better, as well as link building and content marketing.
+Once you take all that information in, you’ll understand SEO much better, as well as link-building and content marketing.

 This is it.
-7 Resources for learning marketing skills that I use myself to brush up my skills.
+7 Resources for learning SaaS marketing skills that I use myself to brush up my skills.

 By consistently learning and following the right resources you will upgrade your marketing knowledge.